Frequently Asked Questions

 What is Residential Rate Reform (RRR) and time of use (TOU)?

 Residential electricity customers are charged different rates based on how much electricity they consume each billing period.
-A 2001 CPUC decision created five rate tiers, which were consolidated into four tiers beginning in 2009.
+A 2001 California Public Utilities Commission (CPUC) decision created five rate tiers, which were consolidated into four tiers beginning in 2009.
 Over time, the difference between the lower and upper tiers increased dramatically.
 A 2015 rate reform decision (D.15-07-001) determined that the number of tiers should be reduced to two and that the differentials between the tiers should be lowered.
 The result is that by 2019, electricity rates will have only two tiers of usage, with the second costing 25% more than the first.

-The same decision ordered PG&E, San Diego Gas & Electric, and Southern California Edison to default residential customers to time-of-use (TOU) rates in 2019, which means the price of electricity will depend on the time of day when energy is consumed.
+The same decision ordered Pacific Gas and Electric (PG&E), San Diego Gas & Electric, and Southern California Edison to default residential customers to time-of-use (TOU) rates in 2019, which means the price of electricity will depend on the time of day when energy is consumed.
 TOU rates charge customers more when the cost to generate electricity is high (late afternoon and early evening) and less when the cost is low (all other times).
 This is a system that benefits the electricity grid and allows customers to reduce their bills both by reducing total consumption and shifting consumption to off-peak hours.

-The Energy Upgrade California Home Upgrade program evaluates all systems in customers’ homes to determine which upgrades can reduce energy use and improve comfort.
-To get started with Home Upgrade, individuals must work with a Participating Contractor.
-All Participating Contractors and raters are certified and have been trained to look holistically at home energy usage and identify improvements to save the most energy and money.
-A participating Home Upgrade contractor or rater evaluates the home's heating, cooling and water heating systems, and then recommends upgrades to make the home more energy efficient.
+A residential energy efficiency upgrade evaluates all systems in customers’ homes to determine which upgrades can reduce energy use and improve comfort.
+Some program administrators offer for single family homes, the Home Upgrade or Advanced Home Upgrade Programs.
+Others offer Multifamily Upgrade programs for buildings with five or more units.
+Please note that individuals must work with a Participating Contractor.
+All Participating Contractors and raters are certified and are trained to look holistically at residential energy usage and identify improvements to save the most energy and money.
+They evaluate the home’s heating, cooling and water heating systems, and recommend upgrades to make the home more energy efficient.
+Check with your provider to learn about qualifying incentives.